 There are many ways to combat fleas naturally!
 These natural remedies for flea control may be homemade from household ingredients, or for some folks they may include store bought flea products which are labeled as natural.
-Let's review.
+Here are our choices.

 Here are a few things you may have in your house, or easily be able to get, that will help you fight fleas naturally.
 As you probably know, natural doesn't necessarily mean safe.
 Some natural flea remedies will be safe for dogs but not for cats, and some may be safe in the home but not on pets.